-The trustees present their annual report together with the audited financial statements of the charitable company for the period 1 September 2021 to 31 August 2022.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the audited financial statements of the charitable company for the period 1 September 2022 to 31 August 2023.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The Academy Trust operates four academies for pupils aged 3 to 11, serving a catchment area in the North West.
-It has pupil capacity of 1295 and had a roll of 1,109 in the School Census in October 2021.
+It has pupil capacity of 1295 and had a roll of 1,108 in the School Census in October 2022.